 The accompanying financial statements have been prepared assuming the Company will continue as a going concern.
-For the period from inception (November 22, 2006) through September 30, 2008 the Company experienced net losses of \$24,760,484 (unaudited) and cash used in operations of \$13,608,664 (unaudited).
-As of September 30, 2008, the Company had not emerged from the development stage and had only \$2,347,000 of cash and cash equivalents on hand.
-We estimate that the cash and cash equivalents on hand will be sufficient to fund operations for at least 60 days from September 30, 2008, but in order to fund on-going operating cash requirements beyond that point, or to further accelerate and execute our business plan, we will need to raise significant additional funds.
+For the period from inception (November 22, 2006) through December 31, 2008 the Company experienced net losses of \$27,069,539 (unaudited) and cash used in operations of \$15,756,814 (unaudited).
+As of December 31, 2008, the Company had not emerged from the development stage and had only approximately \$865,000 of cash and cash equivalents on hand.
+On February 20 and 23, 2009, the Company entered into Stock Subscription and Purchase Agreements with certain accredited investors pursuant to which such investors purchased 500,000 shares of the Company's Common Stock at a price of \$1.00 per share, and received registration rights covering the purchased shares of Common Stock.
+The Company estimates the total proceeds to be received of \$500,000 will be sufficient to fund operations through March 31, 2009.
+Should these proceeds not ultimately be received, the Company only has sufficient funds to operate through approximately the end of February 2009.
+In order to fund on-going operating cash requirements beyond that point (February or March 2009), or to further accelerate and execute its business plan, the Company will need to raise significant additional funds.
 In view of these matters, the ability of the Company to continue as a going concern is dependent upon the Company's ability to secure additional financing sufficient to support its research and development activities, approval of developed products for sale by regulatory authorities, including the FDA, and ultimately to generate revenues sufficient to cover all costs.
 Since inception, the Company has financed its activities principally from the sale of equity securities.
 The Company is currently attempting to raise additional funds and such funds may not be available on favorable terms, or at all, particularly when considering the current worldwide financial and credit crises which has made it significantly more difficult to gain access to the capital markets.
 Furthermore, if the Company issues equity or debt securities to raise additional funds, existing shareholders may experience dilution and the new equity or debt securities it issues may have rights, preferences and privileges senior to those of existing shareholders.
 In addition, if the Company raises additional funds through collaboration, licensing or other similar arrangements, it may be necessary to relinquish valuable rights to products or proprietary technologies, or grant licenses on terms that are not favorable.
-If the Company cannot raise funds on acceptable terms, the Company may not be able to continue as a going concern, develop or enhance products, obtain the required regulatory clearances or approvals, execute the Company's business plan, take advantage of future opportunities, or respond to competitive.
-Any of these events could adversely affect the Company's ability to achieve the Company's development and commercialization goals, which could have a material adverse effect on the Company's business, results of operations and financial condition.
+If the Company cannot raise funds on acceptable terms, the Company will not be able to continue as a going concern, develop or enhance products, obtain the required regulatory clearances or approvals, execute the Company's business plan, take advantage of future opportunities, or respond to competitive pressure or unanticipated customer requirements.
+Any of these events would adversely affect the Company's ability to achieve the Company's development and commercialization goals, which could have a material adverse effect on the Company's business, results of operations and financial condition.